 Even if you hold stock that meets QSBS requirements, you may not be able to benefit from the rule because acquirers of small private businesses generally prefer to buy assets, not stock.
 For buyers, buying assets reduces their tax bill, improves their cash flow, and reduces potential legal liabilities.
-To forgo these benefits (i.e. you ask them to buy stock) buyers usually expect a substantial price discount.
+To forgo these benefits (i.e. you ask them to buy stock) buyers usually expect a meaningful price discount.
 Read my recent blog on personal goodwill for more on the C-Corp tax dilemma.

 Given the magnitude of the QSBS tax break, especially when eligible for 100% exclusion, a seller of QSBS could give a buyer a substantial discount and still come out well ahead (compared to selling the company’s assets).
 Even Uncle Sam benefits in the long run!

 The prospect of selling qualified small business stock is compelling, however determining whether your stock qualifies and claiming this benefit is not simple.
 Work with a CPA that is well-versed in QSBS requirements and the steps needed to comply with them.